© 2011-2016 Gwen Dewar, Ph.D., all rights reserved

 And in experiments on zebra finches, investigators found that a bird’s lifespan depended on the temperament of its companions.
 Anxious, easily “stressed out” finches lived longer when they when they were paired with calmer, more resilient companions (Pat Monaghan et al 2012).

 There are also intriguing observational studies tracking human children over the short-term.

 For example, an fMRI study suggests that sensitive, responsive parents can protect kids from the brain-shrinking effects of toxic stress (Luby et al 2013).

 In addition, research on babies exposed to prenatal stress found that 7-month-old infants showed signs of better emotional regulation if their mothers had exposed them to lots of physical affection (Sharp et al 2012).

 Follow-up studies confirm the effect lasts into the toddler years, and researchers have connected the phenomenon to epigenetics, or long-term alterations of DNA function (Sharp et al 2015; Pickles et al 2016).

 Early life stress can silence genes that help regulate an individual’s stress response system.
 But tactile affection seems to reverse the process (Murgatroyd et al 2016).

 If true, scientists may have uncovered a key mechanism for parental responsiveness and affection to impact health.
 But regardless of the mechanisms, researchers are amassing an increasingly impressive case for the health benefits of responsive, sensitive parenting.

-For more information about parental warmth and child outcomes, see my article about the effects of sensitive, responsive parenting.
+For more information about parental warmth and child outcomes, see these Parenting Science articles: